 How Children's Hospital at Montefiore is helping adult patients with COVID-19 and their families.

 The rapid escalation of the novel coronavirus (COVID-19) pandemic and surge of cases in the U.S. has stretched health care resources thin—often requiring providers to work outside their primary areas of expertise.
-Children's Hospital at Montefiore (CHAM) in Bronx, New York, recently enlisted more than two dozen pediatricians, nurse practitioners and psychologists to assist its pediatric palliative care program.
-CHAM sought the rapid expansion of its Quality in Life Team (QUILT) to respond to an influx of adult COVID-19 patients.
+Children's Hospital at Montefiore (CHAM) in Bronx, New York, enlisted more than two dozen pediatricians, nurse practitioners and psychologists to assist its pediatric palliative care program.
+CHAM sought to rapidly expand its Quality in Life Team (QUILT) to respond to an influx of adult COVID-19 patients.

-Fortunately, the program's director—and previously its sole provider—was able to call on her training in medical education to quickly ramp up her new team.
+Fortunately, the program's director—and previously its sole team member—was able to call on her training in medical education to quickly get her new team up to speed.

-"It gave me the skillset to effectively plan a division, a public health service program and teach others in a rapid fashion," says Sarah Norris, M.D., M.Ed., director of pediatric palliative care and the QUILT at CHAM
+"My background gave me the skill set to effectively plan a division, a public health service program and teach others in a rapid fashion," says Sarah Norris, M.D., M.Ed., director of pediatric palliative care and the QUILT at CHAM.

 Skills, training inform palliative care assignments

-Norris selected and deployed providers based upon their respective skillsets with a focus on those who she felt could best treat the four types of pain central to palliative care: physical, emotional, social and spiritual pain.
-In addition to implementing "just-in-time" training for the new QUILT members, she created scripting for any situations they might face—including how to help COVID-19 patients speak with loved ones before they are to go on a ventilator.
+Norris selected and deployed providers for each family based on their skill sets and who she felt could best treat the four types of pain central to palliative care: physical, emotional, social and spiritual.
+In addition to implementing "just-in-time" training for the new QUILT members, she created scripting for any situations they might face—including how to help COVID-19 patients speak with loved ones before they are placed on a ventilator.